National Harbor, Maryland: Facilities

 The site has a convention center, six hotels, restaurants, shops, and condominiums.
 National Harbor hosted Cirque du Soleil in 2008, 2010, 2012, and 2014 and also features outdoor activities such as a culinary festival and outdoor concerts by military bands, an outdoor movie screen facing the river, an annual ice sculpture exhibition, and a Peeps Day with a Peeps eating contest.
 The national spelling bee competition is held there.
 The Gaylord National Resort & Convention Center, with 2,000 rooms, is the largest hotel between New Jersey and Florida, and the largest in the Washington area.
 The site includes a beachfront walking path and a connection to a bike trail on the Woodrow Wilson Bridge that crosses into Alexandria, Virginia.
 Amusements include a children's carousel, and the Capital Wheel, a 175-foot Ferris wheel on a pier that extends into the Potomac River.
 There is a fast food restaurant and a gas station among the northern ramps that provide the only ways in or out of National Harbor.

 In December 2016, MGM Resorts opened MGM National Harbor, a 300-room hotel as well as a 135,000 sqft casino, stores, a spa, restaurants, a 1,200-seat theater, a 35,000 sqft convention area, and a 5,000 sqft parking garage.

 Demographics

-Melwood first appeared as a census designated place in the 2010 U.S. census formed from part of the Fort Washington CDP.
+National Harbor first appeared as a census designated place in the 2010 U.S. census formed from part of the Fort Washington CDP.